darktasevski/Vue-Patterns-and-Components/Renderless-UI-Components/README.md

-# Data Provider Components
+# Renderless UI Components

-> A pattern that is making use of render functions and scoped slots to fetch and provide components from children to parent.
+> A thing to note is that we can't pass a v-model binding directly to renderless component

 ## Build Setup